smarbal/firesave/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

-The goal of the project is to be able, as an accomodation provider (ie. a student residency), whether people are supposed to be in their room or not.
-In case of fire, this permits to identify who is missing at the rally point and thus might be in danger.
+The goal of the project is to be able, as an accomodation provider (ie. a student residency), to know whether people are supposed to be in their room or not.
+In case of fire, this permits to identify who is missing at the rally point and thus who might be in danger.

 Full report : https://hackmd.io/@-rSxv3nFRUKlQDQF3ztJbQ/SynS87kXq